 The Aquarium’s traveling Outreach programs bring fun, hands-on, educational activities to your classroom or event.
-Presentations can be adapted for all ages and for an array of different groups.
+Presentations can be adapted for all ages and an array of different groups.
 Costumes, props, and LIVE ANIMALS make these programs entertaining, enriching and exciting for all ages!
-Outreach programs can put sea turtles, alligators, freshwater turtles, snakes, horseshoe crabs and other critters at your fingertips.
+Outreach programs can put sea turtles, alligators, freshwater turtles, snakes, horseshoe crabs, and other critters at your fingertips.
 Custom programs can be designed to meet the needs of any group or class.

 PROGRAM FEE INFORMATION

 SMALL GROUPS: For 30 participants or fewer. $100 for the first small-group program, $50 for each repeated small-group program.

 MEDIUM GROUPS: For 31 to 60 participants. $150 for the first medium-group program, $75 for each repeated medium-group program.

 LARGE GROUPS: For 61 to 150 participants. $200 for the first large-group program, $100 for each repeated large-group program.